COS301-SE-2025/Coffee-Shop-Manager/docs/README.md

 3. Explore the dashboard to manage orders, inventory, and staff.

 ### 📱 Mobile App
-1. Download Expo Go from Google Play / App Store.
+1. Download the APK from our website (https://diekoffieblik.co.za).
-2. Scan the QR code found in the `docs/Technical_installation_V2.pdf`.
-3. Login with your credentials and sync with the backend.
+2. Create an account or sign in using your credentials.

 ### 🧰 Technical Setup (Developers)
 Refer to [Technical Installation V2](./Technical_installation_V2.pdf) for environment setup, Docker configuration, and Supabase integration.